mranney/node_riak/README.md

 ### client.get(bucket, key, options, callback)

+`bucket`: which bucket you want to look in, "/riak/" is automatically prepended
+    for you (all the functions do this).

+`key`: the name of the thing you want

 `callback`: mandatory callback function, invoked ala `callback(error, response, object)`

 `options`: let caller specify http headers that riak may care about such as